vrandall66/front-end-submissions-public/1810/mod-2/gametime/justin-travis.md

 ### Testing

-* 4 - Project has a running test suite that exercises the application at multiple levels.
-The test suite covers almost all aspects of the application and uses mocks and stubs when appropriate.
-ESLint shows 0 complaints.
-* 3 - Project has a running test suite that tests multiple levels but fails to cover some features.
-All functionality is covered by tests.
-The application makes some use of integration testing.
-ESLint shows < 5 complaints.
 * 2 - Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and/or many features are untested.

-ESLint shows 5+ complaints.
-* 1 - There is little or no evidence of testing in this application.
-ESLint shows 10+ complaints.
+* These two tests  [1](https://github.com/JustinD85/jeopardy/blob/master/test/wager-test.js#L25-L28) and [2](https://github.com/JustinD85/jeopardy/blob/master/test/wager-test.js#L40-L43) are redundant.
+Just stick with 2.

+* Player class is missing tests for incrementing/decrementing wagers and scores.

+* Clue class is missing tests for verifying if the answer is correct or not.

+* [None of this needs to be tested](https://github.com/JustinD85/jeopardy/blob/master/test/index-test.js) and doesn't give your application any additional integrity

 ### JavaScript Style & OOP